ggeerraarrdd/portfoliofy/README.md

 ## Future Work

-Improvements and new features development are ongoing.
+* Improvements and new features development are ongoing.

-* Develop a user-friendly web interface powered by the REST API
-* More `OUTPUT` types
-* More customizations
-* Support for `jpg` and `pdf` file format requests

 ## License